bleskomat/bleskomat-diy/README.md

 #### Wiring the SD card slot

+This step is only needed if you would like to configure your Bleskomat via an SD card.

 The TFT display includes an SD card slot.
 The pins are located above the screen and not soldered to the module by default but the pins can be added.
 The table of mappings is the following:

 | ESP32  | TFT     |